The Hazard Herald

 The Hazard Herald is a weekly newspaper based in Hazard, Kentucky.
 The newspaper was founded by Bailey P. Wootton in 1911.
 The paper celebrated 100 years on June 22, 2011.
-Today the paper is located on High Street on downtown Hazard and comes out every Wednesday morning.
+Today the paper is located at 100 Cooksey Street in downtown Hazard and comes out every Wednesday morning.

 History

 1911–1919

 The banner from the third issue of The Hazard Herald.
 The third issue only survives on micro film and is the earliest copy of the paper that can still be found.

 The first edition of The Hazard Herald was hand set and came off the gasoline powered printing press on June 22, 1911.
 Though there does not seem to be a copy of that first edition still in existence, the effect the Herald had on the local community during its first decade is certainly on record.
 The Herald was operated by its founder and president at the time, Bailey P. Wootton, along with officers George W. Humphries, James B. Hoge and W.C.
 Trosper.
 During that first year, a one-year subscription to the Herald could be purchased for one dollar as the paper's staff covered the growth of Hazard, which at the time was still looking forward to the coming of the railroad a year later, a move that would open up a town that in the years prior was a remote hamlet nearly cut off by the rough and tumble foothills of the Appalachian Mountains.

 The first train arrived in Hazard in 1912, and the railroad not only opened avenues of travel in and out of the county, but it also paved the way for a more robust coal industry, as noted in the Heralds October 7, 1912 edition: "It will not be long before the coal from this city will be counted by the trainloads instead of the carload."
 Other notable events during the decade include a fire in December 1913 that ravaged the business section of town, destroying $50,000 worth of property, according to a headline of the day.
 Consumed in the fire was the D.Y.
 Combs Hotel as well as the offices of Drs.
 Gross and Hurst.